 - Students decide on an Honors topic and select a Thesis Director from the College of Motion Picture Arts faculty.

-- Students submit an action plan to the College’s Honors Liaison (Dr. Lisa Tripp) in order to earn approval to pursue an Honors thesis.
+- By Week 14, students submit an action plan to the College’s Honors Liaison (Dr. Lisa Tripp) in order to earn approval to pursue an Honors thesis.

 - Students enroll in 2 credit hours of FIL4975 Undergraduate Honors Thesis, which may be taken as one of the summer electives.
 This translates into an average of about 10 hours of work per week.

-- By Week 7 of the Summer semester, students must submit a written prospectus to the Honors Program.
+- By Week 7, students submit a committee-approved prospectus to the Honors Program.

 - Students enroll in 1 credit hour of FIL4975 Undergraduate Honors Thesis.
 This translates into an average of about 3.5 hours of work per week, which the student must schedule alongside their work on thesis films.

-- Students enroll in 3 credit hours of FIL4975 Undergraduate Honors Thesis, which may be taken as one of the summer electives.
-This translates into an average of about 10 hours of work per week.
+- Students may enroll in 3 or 6 credit hours of FIL4975 Undergraduate Honors Thesis.
+This translates into an average of about 10 or 20 hours of work per week.

 - By Week 15 of the Spring semester, students must hold a defense of the project in front of their faculty committee.